TACC/mkdocs-tacc/docs/customize.md

 You can extend or rewrite parts of the theme.

+_For generic detailed guide to customizing a MkDocs theme, refer to [MkDocs: User Guide: Customizing Your Theme](https://www.mkdocs.org/user-guide/customizing-your-theme/)._

 ## Stylesheets

 Add your own CSS files to override the theme's default styles: